iexcloud/docs/source/getting-started/what-is-iex-cloud-apperate.md

 ## What's Next

 Now that you understand what Apperate is, it's time to start using it.
-[Getting Started with Apperate](./getting-started-with-apperate.md) is next.
+[Get Started with Apperate](./getting-started-with-apperate.md) is next.